abulkatim/rsschool-devops-course-tasks/README.md

 # rsschool-devops-course-tasks

-A repo for devops course
+A repo for devops
+s3-bucket-reation - tf for creating new private s3 bucket